Current Projects

 Time Exposures: Catholic Photography and the Evolution of Modern China, co-authored with Anthony E. Clark (Hong Kong University Press, under contract)

-“Moving Visions: 16mm Filmmaking as Transnational Missionary Apparatus in Twentieth Century East Asia,” in Sixteen at 100: Histories of a Radical Film Format, Gregory A. Waller and Haidee Wasson, eds.
-(Oxford University Press, 2023)
+Moving Visions: 16mm Filmmaking as Transnational Missionary Apparatus in Twentieth Century East Asia,” in A Century in 16mm: The Remaking of Cinema, Gregory A. Waller and Haidee Wasson, eds.
+(Oxford University Press, 2026)

 This essay explores the ways in which vernacular 16mm films and film technologies created transnational visual cultures within the American Protestant and Catholic missionary enterprise in twentieth century East Asia.
 By moving between private and public contexts in ways that commercial films could not, 16mm technologies enabled locally-embedded missionaries to engage in experimental film production, producing movies that circulated through international religious networks and reached Asian and US audiences.